kanetz/feature-toggle-session/README.md

 	    - Feature Toggle - Branching in Code (Pros & Cons)
 	        + Continuous Integration
 	        - More Considerations of Design And Imeplementation
-	        - Risk of negative effects from
+	        - Risk of negative effects from code of pending features
 	        - More complexity and less readability in code
 	- Supplemental Technique to Continuous Delivery by Decoupling Integration from Feature Release